xangregg/dronetimes/README.md

 ## Time of Day

 I started playing with the data and noticed some quality issues with the time field.
-I create a new column that extracts the time of day from the `DateTime` column and make a histogram for it.
-I call it `Time of Day Table` because I'll be computing a different time of day later.
+I created a new column that extracts the time of day from the `DateTime` column and make a histogram for it.
+I called it `Time of Day Table` because I'll be computing a different time of day later.

 ```javascript
 dt3 << New Column("Time of Day Table", Format("h:m"), Formula(Time of Day(:DateTime)));